Latest Offer: Half price for the first 6 months on the unlimited 24 month contract!

 - Most complaints per 100k customers per Ofcom data.

 - Generally, more expensive plans.

 Half Cooked’s overall rating for Vodafone: (4 / 5)

 Click here to go direct to Vodafone’s website and see their latest SIM offers.

 Skip to the Half Cooked breakdown to find out how Vodafone performed in each of our main categories by clicking here

-Otherwise read on for our full review or skip to a specific section from choosing from the table of contents below.
+Otherwise read on for our full review.
+You may also skip to a specific section by clicking on the table of contents below.